ansible/ansible-builder/docs/collection_metadata.rst

 Collection-level Metadata
 =========================

-Collections inside of the ``galaxy`` entry of an execution environment will contribute their Python and system requirements to the image.
+When Ansible Builder installs Collections into an Execution Environment, it installs all the dependencies listed by each Collection as well.

-Requirements from a collection can be recognized in these ways:
+For Ansible Builder to find and install collection dependencies, those dependencies must be defined in one of these ways:

--  A file ``meta/execution-environment.yml`` references the Python and/or bindep requirements files
+-  A file named ``meta/execution-environment.yml`` for Python and/or bindep requirements files
--  A file named ``requirements.txt`` is in the root level of the collection
+-  A file named ``requirements.txt`` in the root level of the collection
--  A file named ``bindep.txt`` is in the root level of the collection
+-  A file named ``bindep.txt`` in the root level of the collection

-If any of these files are in the ``build_ignore`` of the collection, it will not work correctly.
+These files must be included in the packaged collection on Galaxy.
+Ansible Builder cannot install dependencies listed in files that are included in the ``build_ignore`` of a collection, because those files will not be uploaded to Galaxy.

 Collection maintainers can verify that ``ansible-builder`` recognizes the requirements they expect by using the ``introspect`` command.
 Example: